On universal gradings, versal gradings and Schurian generated categories: Introduction

-Finally we consider three examples.
+Finally we consider four examples.
 The first one is at the source of the theory of the fundamental group \emph{\`{a} la Grothendieck}.
 Indeed, Bongartz, Gabriel \cite{boga} and Martinez-Villa, de la Pe\~{n}a \cite{MP} have considered a fundamental group attached to a presentation by a quiver with admissible relations of a category.
 It is not an invariant of the isomorphism class, it depends on the chosen presentation -- see for instance \cite{buca}.
-We prove that a one-parameter family of $k$-categories $\B_q$ has a universal cover.
+We provide a one-parameter family of $k$-categories $\B_q$ that has a universal cover.
 This one-parameter family of deformations is actually trivial and the fundamental group is infinite cyclic.
 The second example is the Kronecker category, which has no universal grading, but admits a versal grading.
 Its fundamental group is trivial.
+Then we show that for a monomial Schurian category the above mentioned fundamental group attached to a presentation is isomorphic to the intrinsic fundamental group.
 Finally we consider the group algebra in characteristic $p$ of the cyclic group $C_p$ of order $p$, which has neither universal nor versal grading; its fundamental group is the product of the infinite cyclic group and $C_p$.